Engoo Blog Travel & Fun

 PG is the next highest rating and stands for “Parental Guidance,” or the longer version, “Parental Guidance Suggested.”

-While parents can let their children watch G movies with no worries, PG films may contain some things they may not want their children to see — or at least, to not see alone.
-This is generally the lowest rating you will see for most modern movies, even animated family films.
+While parents can let their children watch G movies with no worries, PG films may contain some things they may not want their kids to see — or at least, to not see alone.
+This is generally the lowest rating you'll see for most modern movies, even animated family films.

 Examples of films with a PG rating: